A Guide to the Different Parts of a Sailboat

-When you rent a sailboat with Boatsetter, you will have the option to hire a captain to take the reins of the boat while you enjoy your day out on the water or do a private rental.
+When you rent a sailboat with Boatsetter, you will have the option to book a captained sailboat to enjoy your day out on the water or book bareboat to hone your sailing skills.
 Either way, you may be interested in the intricacies of a sailboat and its different parts.
 If this sounds like you, you have come to the right place.
 In this article, we go in-depth about the different parts of a sailboat so that you can be more knowledgeable about whatever boat you may choose and come away from reading this feeling more confident about the whole sailing experience.

 In short, the hull is the watertight body of the ship or boat.
 There are different types of hulls that a sailboat may have, and these different hulls will often affect the speed and stability of the boat.

 Most sailboats have displacement hulls, like round bottom hulls, which move through the water by pushing water aside and are designed to cut through the water with very little propulsion.
 The reason these are called displacement hulls is that if you lower the boat into the water, some of the water moves out of the way to adjust for the boat, and if you could weigh the displayed water, you would find that it equals the weight of the boat, and that weight is the boat’s displacement.
 One thing to know about displacement hulls is that boats with these hulls are usually limited to slower speeds.